Timshel/vaultwarden/SSO.md

 By default the client cache is disabled since it can cause issues with the signing keys.
 \
-This mean that the discovery endpoint will be called again each time we need to interact with the provider (generating authorize_url, exhange the authorize code, refresh tokens).
+This means that the discovery endpoint will be called again each time we need to interact with the provider (generating authorize_url, exchange the authorize code, refresh tokens).
-This is suboptimal so the `SSO_CLIENT_CACHE_EXPIRATION` allow you to configure an expiration that should work for your provider.
+This is suboptimal so the `SSO_CLIENT_CACHE_EXPIRATION` allows you to configure an expiration that should work for your provider.

 As a protection against a misconfigured expiration if the validation of the `IdToken` fails then the client cache is invalidated (but you'll periodically have an unlucky user ^^).